OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:50

-“Do not stop him,” Jesus said, “for whoever is not against you is for you.”
+“Do not stop him,” Jesus said, “for whoever is not opposed to you is for you.”

 ---